llm-case-studies/whowhe2wha/Docs/TECHNOLOGY_STACK.md

 ### AI Engine

 -   **Google Gemini API (`@google/genai`):** This is the brain of the application.
 We use the `gemini-2.5-flash` model for its speed and effectiveness in two key areas:
-    1.  **Natural Language Query Processing:** The `queryGraph` service sends the user's search query and the entire data context (projects and events) to Gemini, which intelligently returns the IDs of matching events.
+    1.  **Natural Language Query Processing:** The `queryGraph` service sends the user's search query and the entire data context (projects and events) to Gemini, which intelligently returns the IDs of matching events based on a defined JSON schema.
-    2.  **Geocoding:** The `geocodeLocation` service uses Gemini with **Google Maps Grounding** to convert user-entered location strings (e.g., "Pearl Dental in Monroe TWP NJ") into precise, canonical addresses with latitude and longitude.
+    2.  **Geocoding:** The `geocodeLocation` service uses Gemini's powerful language understanding and a defined JSON `responseSchema` to convert user-entered location strings (e.g., "Pearl Dental in Monroe TWP NJ") into precise, canonical addresses with latitude and longitude.

 ### Styling

 -   **Tailwind CSS:** A utility-first CSS framework used for all styling.
 It allows for rapid prototyping and building a custom design system directly in the HTML.
-The configuration is defined in a `<script>` tag in `index.html` for simplicity.
+The configuration is defined in a `<script>` tag in `index.html` for simplicity and supports multiple themes (dark, light, focus).

 ### Browser APIs

 -   **Web Speech API (`SpeechRecognition`):** This browser-native API is used to implement the voice-to-text dictation feature in the "Add Event" form.
--   **Permissions API:** Used to proactively check for microphone permissions to provide a better user experience for the voice dictation feature.

 ### Module System & Build Process